The Illusion That Our Fav Artists Got Great Without Training

 It’s also inherent in human nature, to neglect to check facts in favor of keeping up the more appealing and sexier mysterious explanation instead.

-While there’s a certain degree of enjoyable mysteriousness to the thought that Eddie Van Halen is born with the amazing talent which has never been schooled, the real truth is that his dad, Jan Van Halen, is a musician who plays saxophone, clarinet, and piano.
+While there’s a certain degree of enjoyable mysteriousness to the thought that Eddie Van Halen was born with amazing talent that had never been schooled, the real truth is that his dad, Jan Van Halen, was a musician who played saxophone, clarinet, and piano.

 There is usually a more simple, accurate explanation and different picture behind every “natural musical talent”.